 So why are there two pardoned turkeys each year?

 It turns out that the birds are at such a high risk of falling ill or even dying before the ceremony takes place that they need a “backup.”
-On today’s factory farms, the birds are bred to grow so large so fast that their organs can barely keep up, if they keep up at all.
-Up to 10 percent of turkeys on factory farms die before they even reach the slaughterhouse.
-Factory-farmed turkeys are so unnaturally large that many can’t even stand up without experiencing pain.
+On today’s farms, the birds are bred to grow so large so fast that their organs can barely keep up, if they keep up at all.
+Up to 10 percent of turkeys on typical farms die before they even reach the slaughterhouse.
+Turkeys on these farms are so unnaturally large that many can’t even stand up without experiencing pain.

 But what happens to the birds after the ceremony ends?